 What’s it like living in a World Heritage Site?
 Discover our UNESCO estates and the people who live there.
 Join a guided tour or visit our information stations on the Horseshoe Estate and the Siemensstadt Ring Estate.Info Stations Berlin Modernism

-Together with Falkenberg Garden City in Bohnsdorf (Berlin’s Treptow-Köpenick district) and the Schillerpark Estate in Wedding (Berlin-Mitte), the UNESCO estates boast high-quality architecture, layouts, urban development and a distinctive design vocabulary that broke new ground for the entire 20th century.
+Together with Falkenberg Garden City in Bohnsdorf (Treptow-Köpenick district) and the Schillerpark Estate in Wedding (Mitte), the UNESCO estates boast high-quality architecture, layouts, urban development and a distinctive design vocabulary that broke new ground for the entire 20th century.
 The planning and construction of the estates marked a structural change in the housing sector that was only made possible by the specific political and societal conditions in the aftermath of the First World War.
-In contrast to the tenement housing built through private speculation, their aim was to build a new architecture for a new society.
+Their aim was to build a new architecture for a new society.

 A built promise (short version)